-For an estimate of RNG potential from landfill resources, this study looked at 11 landfills with the potential to yield substantial biogas.
+For an estimate of RNG potential from landfill resources, this study looked at 11 landfills that are still open and have the potential to yield substantial biogas.
 Those with gas collection systems already in place were considered more likely candidates.
 The project team supplemented previously gathered data on greenhouse gas emissions from Ecology and EPA with direct reports from facility operators.

 Landfills generate raw biogas as organic materials decompose.
 Some highly putrescible materials, such as food scraps and grass clippings, decompose rapidly.
-Woody or fibrous materials decompose over
+Woody or fibrous materials decompose over longer periods.
+As a result, landfill gas is generated at varying levels over time.
+Most landfills suitable for RNG production are required to collect and destroy biogas.
+EPA estimates landfill gas collection systems can effectively collect about 75 percent of the methane generated by decomposition.3